Advice to Parents In Divorce and Paternity Cases: Custody Law Is About the Best Interest of the Children

 By Orlando Divorce Attorney Eduardo J. Mejias

-Focus On Which Plan Is In The Children's Best Interest
+Focus On Which Custody Time Sharing Plan Is In The Best Interest of The Children

-Call AAA Family Law For A Free Initial Consultation
+Call AAA Family Law For An Initial Consultation

-If you are involved a situation that could lead to a family law litigation, I encourage you to call AAA Family Law at 407-260-6001, and schedule a free thirty-minute initial consultation.
+If you are involved a situation that could lead to a family law litigation, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 During the consultation I will listen to your description of the family law situation that brought you into my office.
 Then I will present you with an outline of a legal plan of action that is geared to achieve your objectives.
 Lastly I will quote you a total fixed attorney retainer fee, not an hourly rate whose total you cannot predict.

-These are the ranges of attorney retainer fees for the types of family law cases mentioned on this page.
+These are the ranges of attorney retainer fees for the types of divorce and paternity cases.
 The amount of the actual fee within these

 rages will depend on the degree of complexity of your case.